Sex after a C-section: Everything you need to know

 It is crucial to keep in mind that everyone heals differently.
 If sexual activity becomes more painful over time, talk to a doctor.

 Authors of one study reported that the rate of sexual problems in first-time mothers rose from 38 percent before pregnancy to 83 percent in the first 3 months following delivery.
 This figure declined to 64 percent 6 months after birth.

-In one cohort study, the researchers found no differences regarding sexual problems after delivery among women who gave birth vaginally and those who underwent cesarean delivery.
+In one cohort study, the researchers found no differences regarding sexual problems after delivery among women who gave birth vaginally and those who underwent a C-section.

-However, results of another cohort study suggested that women who had undergone cesarean delivery were more likely to delay having sex longer than those who had given birth vaginally.
+However, results of another cohort study suggested that women who had undergone a C-section were more likely to delay having sex longer than those who had given birth vaginally.

 Is there an increased risk of bleeding?

 After giving birth, all women experience a period of vaginal bleeding called lochia.
 This bleeding continues until the uterus shrinks back to its regular size.

 Lochia causes bright red blood to leak from the vagina.
 Most women wear extra-absorbent pads or padded underwear during this time.

 Lochia bleeding eventually changes from bright red to dark red or pale pink.
 Over time, it fades to an orange or yellowish color.